Alberto Beneduce: Career and views

-However, he retained his membership on the boards of various companies until his death.
+However, Beneduce retained his membership on the boards of various companies until his death.
 He was an advocate of a company management approach based on the private-sector criteria and free from political influences.
 Beneduce was also a director of the leading companies, including Fiat, Pirelli, Montecatini, Edison and Generali.

 Activities

 Beneduce and Luigi Rossi recorded detailed statistics about Italian citizens, who had migrated to the US, but returned to Italy between 1905 and 1906.
 Beneduce was instrumental in the nationalization of life insurance in Italy.
 His activities in the finance sector of Italy shaped the industrial development of the country between the 1920s and the 1990s.
 One of his significant activities in this regard was the reorganization of the bankrupted Italian banking system.
 In addition, he was the mentor of many eminent financiers and technocrats, who reconstructed Italy after World War II.
 He also developed Mussolini's deflation policy.